DvirDukhan/PR-Agent/README.md

 ## 📋 Current Status

-This project is in **Phase 1: Foundation & Setup**.
-The basic project structure, configuration management, and CLI framework are implemented.
+This project is in **Phase 2: Repository & Codebase Indexing**.
+The foundation is complete with RedisVL integration, and CI/CD pipeline is operational.

 ### ✅ Completed
 - [x] Project structure and packaging setup